 — Rabbit Ridge Winery (@RabbitRidgeWine) April 24, 2018

 But this feel of a person behind the keyboard goes two ways.
 The problem with a lot of winery Twitter accounts is that they come across as too robotic and too promotional.
 I can’t emphasize enough how important it is for a winery to be engaging rather than static and solely promotional.
 The way you engage with other Twitter users should be approached the same way you engage potential customers–are they just wallets that (hopefully) buy your product or are they people that you are sharing the work of your land and your hands with?
-Rabbit Ridge Winery is a great example of an account that makes potential customers on Twitter feel like they are actually people who the family of Rabbit Ridge wants to share their story and love of wine with.
+Rabbit Ridge Winery is an excellent example of an account that makes potential customers on Twitter feel like they’re actually people who the family of Rabbit Ridge wants to share their story and love of wine with.

-Tablas Creek (@TablasCreek) Anyone who has read my Wine Clubs Done Right post knows that I admire the business acumen and customer focus approach of this Paso Robles winery.
+Anyone who has read my Wine Clubs Done Right post knows that I admire the business acumen and customer focus approach of this Paso Robles winery.
 That same savviness shows in their social media approach where they let consumers get a behind the scenes view of the vineyard and winemaking process.

 — Tablas Creek (@TablasCreek) April 25, 2018